-For the year ended June 30, 2021, the Foundation adopted the provisions of FASB, ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), to improve the financial reporting of revenue from contracts with customers and related costs.
+FASB issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), to improve the financial reporting of revenue from contracts with customers and related costs.
 The core principle of the revised revenue recognition standards is that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standards also require enhanced disclosures about revenues that are aimed at allowing users to understand the nature, amount, timing, and uncertainty of revenue and cash flows from contracts with customers.
-Management has determined the effect of ASU 2014-09 to be minimal.
+The Company has determined the effects of ASC 606 to be limited.